UUUZ0428/VIS141B/README.md

 # VIS141B
-Course project, uses pygame to control a cluster of 4 screens.
+Course project created during the pandemic period in 2020, uses pygame to control a cluster of screens of 4 raspberry pi.

 For images used in the pygame program:
 The glitched effect is made by using this [tool](https://github.com/TotallyNotChase/glitch-this)